ESP32-JedeDChicken/ESP32_Car_Arduino_PlatformIO/README.md

 This RC Car and its camera part can be controlled through an android phone via Bluetooth Classic.
 The RC Car features a camera, and users can take photos (viewed in app, via WiFi) as well as toggle the camera flash through the android app.
 Attached to the camera part is a servomotor to tilt it 180° horizontally.
 The RC Car is powered by 4 AA batteries.

 The simple android app was developed in the MIT App Inventor.
-The components and block diagram used are in photos/.
+The components and code blocks used are in photos/.

 Further implementation will allow for 2-way audio communication also via BT Classic, as well as will miniaturized the RC Car further using 1:32 to 1:64 car models instead.